deemoe404/blog.dee.moe/source/_posts/Essay/what-xr-should-be-in-2023.md

 ![sci-fi](sci-fi.png "sci-fi")

-But for most people, something that can provide REAL assistance in everyday life is more like:
+For most people, something that we really do in everyday life is more like:

-1. checking the map while traveling
+1. Checking the map while traveling
-2. receiving guidance during yoga sessions
+2. Receiving guidance during yoga sessions
-3. tracking food calories throughout the day
+3. Tracking calories intake throughout the day
+4. Asking for help when cooking

 ...

-None of these tasks could NOT be accomplished without visual feedback, right?
+None of these tasks could NOT be done without visual instructions, right?

 ## The XR "Earphone"

 The term "XR" doesn't imply that it has to be a monitor strapped to your face.
 Why can't it be something more wearable and adorable, like earphones, or even with a built-in camera?

 AI these days is quite different from back in the days when HTC Vive was launched.
-AI from Facebook can perform image segmentation on objects it has never seen before, while ChatGPT can seamlessly handle NLP and network searches just like humans.
+AI from Facebook can perform image segmentation on objects it has never seen before, while ChatGPT can seamlessly handle NLP and network searches just like human dose.
 We are now in a new era where computers can understand the world like never before.

-You might anticipate what I am about to say, right? (merely a bluetooth earbuds with a "secretary" built inside 🤣)
+You might anticipate what I am about to say, right? *(merely a bluetooth earbuds with a "secretary" built inside 🤣)*

 The "XR earphone" is definitely not something I mentioned initially, and companies like Apple are unlikely to prioritize it since it may seem too trivial compared to the Vision Pro, which offers **much more capabilities** than a mere earphone.